Blanton Parent Handbook

 Prompt arrival at school is expected of all students.
 Late arrival causes a loss of instructional time for our students.
 Any student who arrives at school after 7:40 a.m. is considered tardy and must enter through the front office and receive a tardy slip.
 Tardiness falls under the Compulsory Attendance Law and will be reviewed by the Blanton Attendance Committee for further action, as it is subject to state attendance laws and guidelines.

 Visitors are always welcome at Blanton Elementary.
-All visitors must enter through the front office, show proper ID, sign in and obtain a visitor sticker/badge before going to other areas of the school.
+All visitors must enter through the front office, show proper ID, sign in and obtain a visitor sticker/badge before going to other areas of the school, including at the beginning of the day.
 We ask that you let Mrs. Messerle know if you are visiting/volunteering in a classroom so she can ensure the teacher is available and expecting you.

 Visitors may eat lunch with their child at the provided parent tables.
 Other students will not be allowed to join adults who are not their own parents.
 Please note, however, no visitors are allowed on the playground area with the students.